National Immigrant Justice Center

 What we know so far about renewing DACA:

-The form and process for renewing DACA is still not final, but a recent update by U.S. Citizenship and Immigration Services (USCIS) gives us a pretty good idea of what to expect.
-The final form should be published in late May and when it is, you should file your renewal application between 120 to 150 days before your current DACA expires.
+The form and process for renewing DACA was finalized on June 5, 2014.
+You should file your renewal application between 120 to 150 days before your current DACA expires.
 USCIS will reject any renewal applications filed more than 150 days before the DACA expiration date.
-You will not need to submit as much evidence to renew DACA as you did to apply for it initially, but if you have been arrested recently or have ever been in immigration court before, you will need to submit new documentation relating to that.
-Starting this summer, NIJC will hold special clinics for those renewing DACA.
+You will not need to submit as much evidence to renew DACA as you did to apply for it initially, but if you have been arrested recently or have been in immigration court since receiving DACA, you will need to submit new documentation relating to that.
+This summer, NIJC will hold special clinics for those renewing DACA.

 Have questions about Deferred Action for DREAMers?